canfar/openstack-sandbox/CANFAR2OpenStack.md

     Scientific Linux release 5.9 (Boron)
     ```

-    The output will tell you whether you are dealing with SL 5.x, SL 6.x, or Ubuntu 12.04.
+    The output will tell you whether you are dealing with Scientific Linux 5.x, Scientific Linux 6.x, Ubuntu 12.04, or Ubuntu 13.10.

     Note that we have used a remote **guestfish** session to make commands easily scriptable (commands that you would normally provide to the **guestfish** shell are executed with ```guestfish --remote <cmd>```).